a7m3d000/H--TO-DO-App/README.md

 ---

-# Discreption
+# Description

-This is a [**To Do**](https://todolist-a.vercel.app/) web app that show you Your Region Informations:
+This is a [**To Do**](https://todolist-a.vercel.app/) web app that shows you Your Region information:

 - Weather State
-- Exact Tempreture
+- Exact Temperature
-- Min tempreture
+- Min temperature
-- Max Tempreture
+- Max Temperature
 - Wind Speed

 ---

 # App Features

-- Reponsive
+- Responsive
 - Nice Design with Bootstrap Framework
 - Speed & Good Performance
 - Light & Dark Theme